 No deposit bonuses are just what they sound like: The casino gives you free money or free bets without asking you to make a deposit.
 They’re not super common but they’re worth looking out for because they offer value with absolutely zero risks.

 There are a few key points to remember with No Deposit bonuses that will be specified in the terms and conditions:

 The immediate future for sports betting in Arkansas hinges on what happens in November, 2018.

 In order for Arkansas to start taking steps towards making sports betting legal, a majority of voters need to vote yes and approve this new amendment to the state constitution.
 If they don’t, we’ll have to wait for the issue to resurface on another ballot before people will have another chance to vote.

 If the amendment passes this year and sports betting is legalized, sports betting applications will start being accepted sometime in the middle of 2019, with gamblers being able to place legal wagers right around the same time.

-This is the closest sports betting has ever come to becoming legalized in Arkansas, making the vote on November 6th a pivotal moment in this state’s history.
+This is the closest sports betting has ever come to becoming legalized in Arkansas, making the vote in November a pivotal moment in this state’s history.

 For starters, if you’re a resident of Arkansas and you want sports betting legalized in your state, the best way to make that a reality is to get out and vote in November.